 The landscape with the quiet of the sky.

 This piece begins with an twenty-two line stanza that introduces the setting, emotions, and main themes of the poem.
-In the first lines the speaker, Wordsworth himself, makes clear that he has returned a place he has not been for “Five years,” or “five summers,” the bank of the river Wye in Derbyshire, England.
+In the first lines the speaker, Wordsworth himself, makes clear that he has returned a place he has not been for “Five years,” or “five summers,” the bank of the River Wye in Monmouthshire, Wales.
 These years that he has been apart from the landscape felt excruciating long.
 As if they were made up entirely of “five long winters!”

 Wordsworth has finally come back to where he can hear “again…These waters,” and see them “rolling” down from the “mountain-springs.”
 These sounds that the speaker is hearing again for the first time are romanticized and described as being a “soft inland murmur” as if whispering voices are coming from somewhere farther “inland” than the speaker can see or detect.

 He continues on to reiterate that he is “Once again…behold[ing]” this place.
 He is looking around him and seeing steep cliffs.
 These cliffs are not just landmarks to admire but they force certain emotions to surface.
 They bring to his mind the “Thoughts of… deep seclusion.”
 This idea of finding peaceful seclusion in nature is not one at all unfamiliar to Wordsworth’s poetry.
-His status as one of the greatest poets of the Romantic period is solidified by poems such as “Lines Compoased a Few Miles above…”
+His status as one of the greatest poets of the Romantic period is solidified by poems such as “Lines Composed a Few Miles above Tintern Abbey.”

 The whole environment around the speaker is unified in it’s peace and solitude.
 From the land to the sky and everything in-between; he is permanent desiring a place within it.